bytejungle/R6-weather-project/README.md

 ## Improvements
 - Add improved error handling.
+- Remove unused models and migrations provided by Laravel.
 - Add response body to unsuccessful API requests.
 - Support city names that contain a space in the console commands i.e. "Gold Coast"
 - Add check to see if city is actually a city, instead of regex.